MR-SIR2525/Organized-Pillagers/notes.md

 **Pillager settlements/bases**
 - might have to declare them as dwelling inhabitants instead of hostiles...
   - for a raid, it switches back to hostile
   - for raids, might need some sort of marker for pillager bases that cancels a raid at their own place lol.
-Essentially, it would be a check that occurs to see if the raid is trying to occur at a pillager village, for which it will be cancelled, otherwise it will continue.
+Essentially, it would be a check that occurs to see if the raid is trying to occur at a pillager village, for which it will be cancelled, otherwise it will continue...

+**Searching for settlements**
+- remove ranged, melee attack, and active hostility, add search for settled pillagers

+**Finding spot to create settlements**
+- Basically just identify flat ish area... then clear out trees if needed, then build a town center first?
+Maybe vanilla tower near the center?